 What is Filecoin?

 Filecoin is an alternative to conventinal storage solutions, whether that be hardware such as SD cards, or cloud storage systems like Dropbox.
 The key difference is that on Dropbox, you rent server space from the company, which really means that you’re renting harddrives that Dropbox stashes in huge data centres.
 On Filecoin, you rent out your own storage space and you can set your own price and terms.
-This unlocks a huge amount of data storage that would otherwise go to waste.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+This unlocks a huge amount of data storage that would otherwise go to waste.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Filecoin is decentralized, meaning that storage on the platform is made up of independent entities renting out space on their computers.
 There is no one provider of Filecoin storage and anyone can rent out their space.
 By decentralizing the market, prices for storage are hyper competitive, as every individual provider competes against others to offer the best deal.